 Shrugging off the jet lag…

-Thankfully, we pre-booked transport to take us to our hotel.
+Knowing that our minds would be mush when we arrived, we pre-booked transport to take us to our hotel.
 The temperature dial tipped over the 30 mark, the azure sky was cloudless as we got our first sighting of Lisbon.
 Like Auckland CBD, the area of the city we were staying in was under construction, a maze of narrow one-way streets.

 We sat outside in the nearby square to recover some energy, eating our first Pastel De Nata (Portuguese Tart) – light, crisp pastry – custard not too sweet and oh so creamy – we are in food heaven and ready to explore the hillside streets of Lisboa.